 Why travel alone when you can bring your fur babies along?

-Road trips are always fun, but they are even better when you can bring your pet with you!
+Road Tripping is always fun, but they are even better when you can bring your pet with you!
 As someone who’s driven over 3,000 miles with two dogs, I’d like to think I’m somewhat experienced in this topic.
 With so many places becoming more pet friendly every day, it’s getting easier to road trip with your fur family.

 I have two completely different dogs, so there are a lot of things to consider prior to taking a road trip.
 One dog is small, the other is medium-sized, both have completely different personalities, and one has anxiety along with motion sickness.
 You might guess, traveling with both of them can get somewhat tricky.
 This is what I’ve learned and what will help you to plan for a successful road trip, and to make adjustments if issues pop up while you’re on the road.